JoshuaRady/VegetationManagement/README.md

-# The Vegetation Management Module
+# The Vegetation Management Module Documentation

 This repository contains documentation for the the FATES Vegetation Management Module.
 The Vegetation Management Module (VM) is a research tool that allows the simulation of realistic vegetation management activities within the [Functionally Assembled Terrestrial Ecosystem Simulator (FATES)](https://github.com/NGEET/fates).